dthain/compilers-fa23/bminor.md

 Both strings and identifiers may be up to **255** characters long, not including the null terminator.

-B-minor also supports arrays of a fixed size.
+B-minor also supports global arrays of a fixed size, and local arrays of variable size.
 They may be declared with no value, which causes them to contain all zeros:

 ```
 a: array [5] integer;